-First-year seminar courses introduce students to the pursuit of intellectual inquiry.
+First-year seminar courses, the backbone of the First-Year Experience at UMW, introduce students to the pursuit of intellectual inquiry.
 Seminars are designed to foster interaction with outstanding faculty members while exploring nontraditional topics in nontraditional ways.
 One first-year seminar is required during your first semester on campus as part of UMW’s general education program.
 (Transfer students are not required to take a first-year seminar.)
 Specific topics will vary from course to course, but all promise…

 - college as you imagined it: a life of the mind taught by faculty